Lawry03/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 11-directories_permissions
 Using the (chmod a+X *) command, this script adds execute permission to all subdirectories of the current directory for thegroup owner and all other users.
 Regular files will not be changed.

+## 12-directory_permissions
+Using the (mkdir -m751 my_dir) command, this sccript creates a directory called my_dir with permissions 751 in the working directory.